TCC Foundation Scholarships

 Scholarships are a meaningful way to help someone reach their educational goals and career aspirations.
 With your support, even more students can receive the assistance needed to become a graduate of Tallahassee Community College.

 As a scholarship donor, you will work with TCC Foundation staff to create the parameters for the scholarship you are establishing.
-Donors have two options for the type of scholarship they would like to create:
+Donors have two options for the type of scholarship they would like to establish or have the option of giving to our unrestricted general scholarship fund:

 Named Endowed Scholarship